-Security Access Description Available methods: • User name and password • Selectable server port • Access protocols that can be enabled or disabled. • Secure CoPy (SCP) Available methods: FTP With FTP, the user name and password are transmitted as plain text, and files are transferred without encryption.
-SCP Use SCP to encrypt the user name and password and the files being transferred, such as firmware updates, configuration files, log files, Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates, and Secure SHell (SSH) host keys.
+Security Access Description Available methods: • User name and password • Selectable server port • Access protocols that can be enabled or disabled. • Secure CoPy (SCP) PTP With FTP, the user name and password are transmitted as plain text, and files are transferred without encryption.
+SCP Use SCP to encrypt the user name and password and the files being transferred, such as firmware updates, configuration files, log files, .fwl files, Transport Layer Security (TLS) certificates, EAPoL certificates, and Secure SHell (SSH) host keys.
 If you choose SCP as your file transfer protocol, enable SSH and disable FTP.
+Note: FTP is disabled, and SCP is enabled by default.